One thing we’ve noticed in all our years going to Disney World is that not all seat rides are good ones.

 Best Seat: As we previously mentioned, this one is a no-brainer.
 The best seat is one of the two pilot seats in the front.
 One pilot seat steers the ship left to right, while the other steers it up and down.
 And it’s really the ONLY job you want to have on the Falcon, trust us!
 So how do you get one of those seats?
 Ask a Cast Member once you get to the Chess Room — depending on how busy the ride is, they will try to accommodate you.

 Worst Seat: We might argue that any seat that ISN’T a pilot seat is the worst seat in the Millennium Falcon, but the absolute worst are the Engineer seats.
-Not only is this the back seat on the attraction, pulling you a little further away from the Falcon’s “window,” (and there’s plexiglass in front of you there, too), but it literally involves nothing more than pushing a button here and there.
+Not only is this the back seat on the attraction, pulling you a little further away from the Falcon’s “window,” but it literally involves nothing more than pushing a button here and there.

 You’re stuck deciding do you focus on hitting the buttons when they light up or actually watch the ride happening.
 BO-RING.
 We know there are some diehard Engineer fans out there, so, of course, to each their own here.
 If you want a tamer experience where you can sit back and watch without the stressor of crashing the Falcon, Engineer might be perfect for you.